mtumilowicz/scrum-retro-scenarios/README.md

 # preface

 # phases
-1. Set the stage.
+1. set the stage
-1. Gather data.
+1. gather data
-1. Generate insights.
+1. generate insights
-1. Decide what to do.
+1. decide what to do
-1. Close the retrospective.
+1. close the retrospective

 * for two-hour retrospective:
-    * Set the stage 5% - 6 minutes
+    * set the stage 5% - 6 minutes
-    * Gather data 30–50% - 40 minutes
+    * gather data 30–50% - 40 minutes
-    * Generate insights 20–30% - 25 minutes
+    * generate insights 20–30% - 25 minutes
-    * Decide what to do 15–20% - 20 minutes
+    * decide what to do 15–20% - 20 minutes
-    * Close the retrospective 10% - 12 minutes
+    * close the retrospective 10% - 12 minutes
-    * Shuffle time 10–15% - 17 minutes
+    * shuffle time 10–15% - 17 minutes
-    * Total 100% - 120 minutes
+    * total 100% - 120 minutes
         * breaks when there is a logical stopping point, when energy drops, or when people express a need

-## Set the Stage
+## set the stage
 1. start with a simple welcome and appreciation for people’s investment of time
 1. restate the purpose of the retrospective and the goal for the session
 1. remind people of how long you’ll meet